discretize/discretize-guides/fractals/twilight-oasis/index.md

 She uses the _Scythe Slash_ attack (causes <Control name="knockback"/>) and a basic version of her 9-part attack chain applying <Condition name="bleeding"/> with each AoE.

 You can freely use `/gg` after she downs the party to reset cooldowns, just wait until you get resurrected.
+(If you decide to respawn please not that certain class/race/gender combos cannot move until Joko resurrects Amala)
 </Column>
 </Grid>